Brazil travel advice

 • never leave food or drinks unattended or in the care of strangers

-• ask for drinks coming from sealed bottles or cans instead of in plastic cups
+• order drinks in sealed bottles or cans instead of in plastic cups

 Express kidnappings

-The number of kidnappings in the Rio de Janeiro Metropolitan area has significantly increased since 2022.
+Express kidnappings occur in the Rio de Janeiro Metropolitan Region.

-Criminals may kidnap a victim for a few hours and force them to withdraw funds at an ATM for their release.
+Criminals may kidnap a victim for a few hours and force them to withdraw funds from an ATM or make bank transfers using their mobile applications in exchange for their release.
 Thieves may put drugs into food and drinks, temporarily incapacitating victims, who become quickly disoriented and are vulnerable to kidnapping.

-• Only use reputable cab companies or ride-sharing apps
+• Only use reputable taxi companies or ride-sharing applications

-• Avoid showing signs of affluence, such as using cell phones, headphones and wearing jewelry
+• Avoid showing signs of affluence, such as using a cell phone, headphones or wearing jewelry

 Carjackings

-Carjacking is common in cities, especially at night in remote areas.
-Theft often occurs at intersections and in tunnels.
+Carjackings are common in cities, especially at night in remote areas.
+They often occur at intersections and in tunnels.
 Perpetrators usually carry weapons.

 • Pay attention to your surroundings while waiting at traffic lights